Does a dog have Buddha nature?

 For decades, most folks in Far West Texas at one time saw Judy Magers on her burro riding along the side of the highway or camping next to the road.
 This story first appeared in 2008 in the Desert Candle, a cultural journal published in Alpine, Texas.

 We saw Judy about one mile east of Van Horn on Highway 90.
-She was sitting on the ground on the side of the road under a small tree, kneeling, and eating food with her fingers.
+She was sitting on the ground on the side of the road under a small tree and eating food with her fingers.
 A harsh, cold wind was blowing.
-Several plastic bags flapped loudly on the barbed wire strands on a fence behind her.
+Several plastic bags flapped loudly, caught on the barbed wire strands of a fence behind her.
 Her burro was still saddled, head down, bedecked with the rainbow-colored blankets and brightly colored strings that made it look like a psychedelic, walking Christmas present.
 The burro carried an assortment of blankets, ropes, bottles and storage bags that represented Judy and her way of life as a vagabond, a mysterious spirit with no home.
 She lived under the stars.